bookingcom/bpfink/docs/README.md

 }

 ```
-In this example, the user `nobody` was removed from gratted access.
+In this example, the user `nobody` was removed from granted access.
 The current state of access is that user `John` has been granted.
 while `root` and `ALL` were

 ``` json